Residence Hall Policies

 Candles have been found to be a severe fire hazard and their use is prohibited in the residence halls.
 Wickless candles are a nice alternative to have the fragrance with out the flame.

 Cooking appliances are not allowed in the halls except for coffee pots and popcorn poppers.
 In hall kitchens baking can be done, but the cooking of meals or meat is prohibited.
 No appliances with open elements or George Foreman grills are allowed.

 All natural trees and branches to be used as ornamentation in residence halls or rooms must first be fireproofed and all decorations must be nonflammable.
-Resident may not hang items from the ceiling or create holes in the walls.
+Resident may not hang items from the ceiling, from sprinkler heads, or create holes in the walls.

 Gasoline, kerosene, alcohol, cleaning fluids, etc., constitute a serious danger and are prohibited in residence halls, as are vehicles containing such fluids.

 The Consumer Product Safety Commission issued a warning about the dangers of halogen lamps and the excessive operating temperatures of 970 to 1200 degrees F, that they produce.
 Curtains, clothing, paper items and so forth burn quickly when they come in contact with 300W or 500W bulbs.
 Therefore, light bulbs greater than 150W, either incandescent or halogen, are not allowed.